HirotoIgarashi/my-document/DocumentCreation/neovim.md

 #### Reload AstroNvim (EXPERIMENTAL)
 Run :AstroReload to reload the AstroNvim configuration and any new user configuration changes without restarting.
 This is currently an experimental feature and may lead to instability until the next restart.

-### 特徴

-- Statusline, Winbar, and Tabline with Heirline
-- Plugin management with lazy.nvim
-- Package management with mason.nvim
-- File explorer with Neo-tree
-- Autocompletion with Cmp
-- Git integration with Gitsigns
-- Terminal with Toggleterm
-- Fuzzy finding with Telescope
-- Syntax highlighting with Treesitter
-- Formatting and linting with Null-ls
-- Language Server Protocol with Native LSP

 ### コンフィグレーション